Karrar Ibrahim: Club career

-Ibrahim started playing football at the Al-Minaa Academy, and was able to win with Al-Minaa U16 team the Basra Clubs Youth League in 2009.
+Ibrahim started playing football at the Al-Minaa Academy, and was able to win with the Al-Minaa U16 team the Basra Clubs Youth League in 2009.

 In September 2009, he was promoted to play with the club's first team.
-In 22 May 2010, he played his first match in the Iraq Stars League against Al-Hasanain, where he entered as a substitute in the second half, and proved that he is no different from the team's main goalkeeper after he was able to thwart the opponent's striker Hassan Jabbar's one-on-one.
+On 22 May 2010, he played his first match in the Iraq Stars League against Al-Hasanain, where he entered as a substitute in the second half, and proved that he is no different from the team's main goalkeeper after he was able to thwart the opponent's striker Hassan Jabbar's one-on-one.

 He stayed with the club until 2017, where he appeared in 97 matches, then moved to Naft Al-Janoob for one season.
 Then he returned to Al-Minaa for another season, and played in 13 matches, after which he moved to Al-Talaba to play for it in the 2019–2020 season.

 International career

 Ibrahim was first picked to represent Iraq in 2010, when the under-17 coach Adel Nima selected him to be a part of his 23-man squad to play in Arab School Sports Games in Beirut, in which they won the football gams and won gold medals.

 He was also selected by the coach Abdul-Ghani Shahad to be part of the 27-man Olympic squad to play in the 2016 AFC U-23 Championship qualifiers for the 2016 Summer Olympics in Rio de Janeiro.
-In 6 November 2015, coach Yahya Alwan called him in the Iraq squad for the first time in a match against Chinese Taipei.
+On 6 November 2015, coach Yahya Alwan picked him for the Iraq squad for the first time in a match against Chinese Taipei.

 Death

-In 9 July 2020, the player's body was found dead inside his car in Baghdad, showing signs of strangulation.
+On 9 July 2020, the player's dead body was found inside his car in Baghdad, showing signs of strangulation.

-Al-Minaa Club suspended its sports activities for three days in mourning for the death of its former goalkeeper and considered the 20 as a retired number for posthumous honour, and the President of Asian Football Confederation, Salman bin Ibrahim Al Khalifa, issued a statement of condolence about the player.
+Al-Minaa Club suspended its sports activities for three days in mourning for the death of its former goalkeeper and considered his shirt number, 20, as a retired number for posthumous honour.
+The President of Asian Football Confederation, Salman bin Ibrahim Al Khalifa, issued a statement of condolence about the player.